parnianf/Divar-Posts-Classification-Using-Naive-Bayes/README.md

   5. leisure-hobbies
   6. electronic-devices.

-I go through pre-processing the data and then create the model based on the train data.
-In the end, there is an evaluation part where we can assess how efficient the created model is!

 **Naive bayes** is a classification technique based on Bayes’ Theorem with an assumption of independence among predictors.
 Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
-Also we get familiar with the **bag of words** method, new libraries like `hazm`, new methods to normalize text, how to modify our model in order to get better results and how to evaluate our model.